Dewalt-arch/pimpmyadlab/readme.md

 # Note:
-  This script is being provided as a curtosy and is by no means intended to replace or remove direct course provided instruction.
-All aspects of this script have been carefully planned out to replicate the lab instructed setup per PEH course material and provide a scripted installation.
+  This script is being provided as a curtosy and is by no means intended to replace or remove any direct course provided instruction.
+All aspects of this script have been carefully planned, to replicate the lab instructed setup per PEH course material and provide a scripted installation.

  Disclaimer: Author assumes no liability